US Extremely Large Telescope Program Supports Vision of Decadal Survey

 We are honored that the community, via the decadal survey, has ranked the US Extremely Large Telescope Program (US-ELTP) as the highest ground-based priority in Pathways to Discovery.

-The US-ELTP’s vision is to provide US-based astronomers with nationally funded all-sky observing access, facilitated by NSF's NOIRLab, to two of the world’s most powerful telescopes now under construction: the Giant Magellan Telescope (GMT) and Thirty Meter Telescope (TMT).
+The US-ELTP’s vision is to provide US-based astronomers with nationally funded all-sky observing access, facilitated by NSF NOIRLab, to two of the world’s most powerful telescopes now under construction: the Giant Magellan Telescope (GMT) and Thirty Meter Telescope (TMT).
 The US-ELTP is committed to our goal of realizing both telescopes as a coordinated bi-hemispheric frontier effort.

 The report stated that “Participation in the U.S. Extremely Large Telescope (ELT) Program is the highest priority recommendation for ground-based astronomy. ”